-Juicy and tender pork loin chops rubbed in ancho chile powder can be seared on the stovetop and finished in the oven in under 30 minute.
+Juicy and tender tender pork chops are rubbed in a spicy ancho chile dry rub and seared on the stove top before being finished in the oven.
+All in under 30 minute.

-This sponsored post was written on behalf of OhioPork.org.
+This sponsored post is is written on behalf of OhioPork.org.
 All opinions are my own.

 Pork is what’s for dinner!

-Five minutes of prep work to start the day can result in an easy and delicious pork chop dinner the whole family will love.
-Who doesn’t love a good porterhouse pork chop?
+Five minutes of prep work to start the day can result in a delicious and easy pork chop recipe the whole family will love.

-I’ve teamed up with the Ohio Pork Council for this quick fix recipe.
-Be sure to check out their website for lots of great meal ideas.
+I’ve teamed up with the Ohio Pork Council for this quick simple recipe.

 If you’re like me, supper is an important time to serve lean protein as part of a healthy diet.

 Baked pork chops bring back childhood memories I’d soon forget.